cooperwfloyd/fancyfetch/readme.md

 ## 🙂 Basic usage

-Use it client-side in the browser or on the server just like the standard `fetch` API — `fancyfetch` will automatically locate and use Node's global `fetch` API or your browser's native `fetch` API
+Use it client-side in the browser or on the server just like the standard `fetch` API — `fancyfetch` will automatically locate and use Node's global `fetch` API or your browser's native `fetch` API.

 ```js
 import fancyfetch from '@cooperwfloyd/fancyfetch';